-One quick clarification matters because search results around this game name can get messy: Xenon Valkyrie+ is not the idle RPG Ten Valkyrie.
-Systems like Auto-Battle, Soul Stones, Rebirth, and passive EXP loops are not part of this game’s progression.
-Here, your “progression” is much more direct: cleaner platforming, safer enemy control, smarter gold usage, and better judgment about which fights and routes are worth the risk.
+One quick clarification, because the name gets confused in search results: Xenon Valkyrie+ is not the idle RPG Ten Valkyrie.
+There is no Auto-Battle, no Soul Stones, no Rebirth, and no passive EXP loop here.
+Your progression is direct — cleaner platforming, smarter gold usage, and better judgment about which fights and routes are worth the risk.

 This is the biggest mental shift for beginners.
-You do not need to prove that you can win every exchange on reaction.
-You need to stop taking bad exchanges in the first place.
-The game rewards cautious play, avoiding unnecessary fights, and learning how enemies move before you swing.
-If a room gives you one safe ledge and two bad angles, stay on the safe ledge until the enemies create an opening.
+You do not need to win every exchange on reaction; you need to stop taking bad exchanges in the first place.
+The game rewards cautious play — avoiding unnecessary fights and learning how enemies move before you swing.
+If a room gives you one safe ledge and two bad angles, stay on the safe ledge until the enemies make an opening.

 A clean room plan usually looks like this:

-That last point matters on both PC and console.
-Whether you are on keyboard or controller, messy inputs happen most often when you jump into a fight before the screen is under control.
+This holds on both keyboard and controller.
+Messy inputs happen most often when you jump into a fight before the screen is under control.
 Slowing down fixes more mistakes than any gear upgrade does.

-Early stat allocation has a clear pattern in community advice: damage first, survivability second.
-In practice, that means prioritizing Strength early because shorter fights are safer fights.
+Early stat allocation has a clear priority: damage first, survivability second.
+Push Strength early, because shorter fights are safer fights.
 Every extra enemy cycle you allow is another chance to eat contact damage, get knocked off position, or make a bad jump under pressure.
-Strength is not just an offensive stat in a rogue-lite like this; it is a risk-reduction stat.
+In a rogue-lite like this, Strength is not just an offensive stat — it is a risk-reduction stat.

-That said, you do not want to tunnel vision so hard on damage that one mistake deletes the run.
-A good beginner rhythm is to push Strength first, then add enough HP or Defence to survive a real error.
-Think of it like this: Strength helps you avoid taking hits, while HP/Defence helps you recover when avoidance fails.
-If you spread points evenly from the start, you usually get the worst of both worlds-slower kills without enough toughness to justify the drop in damage.
+That said, do not tunnel so hard on damage that one mistake deletes the run.
+The right rhythm is to lead with Strength, then add enough HP or Defence to survive a real error.
+Strength helps you avoid taking hits; HP and Defence help you recover when avoidance fails.
+Spread points evenly from the start and you get the worst of both worlds — slower kills without enough toughness to justify the lost damage.

-If your runs feel stuck in the same place, ask which problem is killing you.
-If rooms are dragging on and enemies keep clipping you during extended fights, add Strength.
-If bosses are leaving you one mistake away from death every time, patch in more HP or Defence.
-That is a much better use of your resources than blind “balanced” leveling.
+When a run keeps dying in the same place, diagnose it.
+If rooms drag on and enemies keep clipping you during long fights, add Strength.
+If bosses leave you one mistake from death every time, patch in HP or Defence.
+That beats blind “balanced” leveling every time.

 FinalBoss // Gear